Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 But that is not what Trump was remedying.

-How is remedying trade imbalances putting tariffs indiscriminately on every single country?
+How is remedying trade imbalances, putting tariffs indiscriminately on every single country?

-Is it like Mauritius or something crazy?
+Is it like Mauritius or something?

 Brazil, but not even to rebalance trade because of Bolsonaro was being targeted.

-So what I'm making my point here is that Trump's tariffs have not been too intentionally or targeted to help the economy.
+So what I'm making my point here is that Trump's tariffs have not been too intentionally or targeted help the economy.

 What they have been doing is a lever for him to, you know, help Bolsonaro to use corruption, a lever that has not helped the American people.